whwnsdlr1/ocr-viewer/README.md

     - When you click a text badge, the clicked text is highlighted and displayed above the image.

 ### options
-- Modify the code below to change the color.
+- Modify the code below to change the box color.
 ```js
 // ocr-viewer > src > components > Frame.vue
 <script>